Garbage collectionEstimated reading time: 4 minutes

 wordpress:latest have the same content,

-This means that when users delete an image tag, DTR can’t delete the underlying files of that image tag since it’s possible that there are other tags that also use the same files.
+This means that when you delete an image tag, DTR cannot delete the underlying files of that image tag since other tags may also use the same files.

-- If a file is never referenced, that means that no image tag uses it, so it can be safely deleted.
+- If a file is never referenced – which means no image tag uses it – delete the file